Devopsng/website/README.md

-# DevOpsNG Official Website
+# DevOps NG Official Website
+This is the repo for managing devops.ng

-This group is a chance to meet fellow minded individuals, from people that have been doing DevOps for a long time to new starters!
+DevOps Community in Nigeria give an opportunity to meet fellow minded individuals, from people that have been doing DevOps for a long time to new starters!

-We will try to cover anything and everything about DevOps including Automation, Orchestration, Containers, Virtualisation, Service Discovery, Continuous Integration and Continuous Delivery.
+We try to cover anything and everything about DevOps including Automation, Orchestration, Containers, Virtualisation, Service Discovery, Continuous Integration and Continuous Delivery.

 The objectives of the group are: